 As is often the case in a small town, Goshen doesn't have a public transportation system that people use for their commute.

-The citizens of Goshen have a very low rate of college education: just 9.11% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Goshen has a very low overall level of education: only 9.11% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Goshen in 2022 was $20,088, which is low income relative to California and the nation.
 This equates to an annual income of $80,352 for a family of four.
 However, Goshen contains both very wealthy and poor people as well.